 Western physicians make decisions about which treatment will be most helpful to their patients based on controlled, scientific studies.
 This approach is known as evidence-based medicine.
 Evidence-based treatment plans may include prescription medication, surgery, infusions, and other conventional procedures and therapies.
-Understanding the connection between lifestyle and physical health, western medicine practitioners are also more commonly encouraging lifestyle modifications – especially diet and exercise – for many Americans burdened by long-term illness.
+Understanding the connection between lifestyle and physical health, western medicine practitioners are also more commonly encouraging lifestyle modifications – especially diet and exercise – for many Americans burdened by chronic health condition(s).

-The US healthcare system is complicated and difficult to understand.
-This is especially true for those recently diagnosed with a long-term disease who may be distressed and overwhelmed with the task of coordinating healthcare services and coverage.
-The US healthcare system is a hybrid model: most people receive healthcare coverage through private employer-sponsored or individual healthcare plans.
+The US health care system is complicated and difficult to understand.
+This is especially true for those recently diagnosed with a chronic health condition who may be distressed and overwhelmed with the task of coordinating health care services and coverage.
+The US health care system is a hybrid model: most people receive health care coverage through private employer-sponsored or individual health care plans.
 Government-sponsored plans are available for those aged 65 and over (Medicare) or those who meet certain income eligibility requirements (Medicaid).

 A Roadmap to Better Care and a Healthier You (Centers for Medicare and Medicaid Services)